Tuscany: Lucca to Siena8 Days & 7 Nights 3.3 Read 3 reviews

 A 3-star superior hotel located in central Lucca

 Wake up to the delights of an Italian-style breakfast with plenty of coffee to get you energized for your walk.
 A short transfer (25 min) will bring you to Valpromaro, a small village in the foothills of the Apennine mountains.
 Climb through quiet woodland towards the picturesque village of Piazzano before descending to San Macario in Piano.
 The Via Francigena trail will take you across River Serchio and across the park to the edge of Lucca's city walls.
+Celebrate with a glass or two of local Lucchesi wine.

 A 3-star superior hotel located in central Lucca